 The Council is considering action to respond to the most recent stock assessment for South Atlantic greater amberjack (SEDAR 59 2020).
-The assessment followed a standard approach with data through 2018 and used revised estimates for recreational catch from the Marine Recreational Information Program (MRIP) based on the Fishing Effort Survey (FES), which is considered more reliable and robust compared to the Coastal Household Telephone Survey method.
-The results indicated that South Atlantic greater amberjack are not overfished nor experiencing overfishing.
-Updated projections of catch and data changes incorporated in the assessment provided information to update the overfishing limit (OFL), acceptable biological catch (ABC), annual OY, and ACLs.
-The Council is also considering changes to management in response to public feedback concerning sector equity and fishing efficiency for greater amberjack.
+The assessment followed a standard approach with data through 2018 and used revised estimates for recreational catch from the Marine Recreational Information Program (MRIP) based on the Fishing Effort Survey (FES), which is considered more reliable and robust compared to the Marine Recreational Fisheries Statistics Survey (MRFSS) previously used to derive recreational catch estimates for greater amberjack The assessment results indicated that South Atlantic greater amberjack are not overfished nor experiencing overfishing.
+Updated projections of catch and data changes incorporated in the assessment provided information to update the overfishing limit (OFL), ABC, annual OY, and ACLs.
+The Council is also considering changes to management measures in response to public feedback concerning sector equity and fishing efficiency for greater amberjack.